-We also find, in relation to claims 2-16, that Petitioner's analysis regarding claim 1 equally applies, and that the ACA discloses all aspects of the other claims that differ from claim 1.
-For example, regarding dependent claims 2-7, 9, 10, and 12-15, we find that the ACA discloses the features recited in those claims.
-Pet.
-32-37.
 In addition, as discussed above, we find that a POSA would have had reason to combine teachings in the ACA material, not least of which because Exhibits 1004-1006 were distributed at the same public meeting held in preparation for FDA approval of Xyrem[®], and Exhibit 1003 is a copy of a transcript and slides from that meeting.

-With the exception of certain limitations recited in steps 1.1, 1.4, and 1.8 (or corresponding steps in similar claims) and claims 8, 11, and 16, which we discussed above, Patent Owner does not otherwise challenge Petitioner's arguments and evidence in support of its obviousness analysis.
+With the exception of certain limitations recited in steps 1.1 and 1.3 (or corresponding steps in similar claims), which we discussed above, Patent Owner does not otherwise challenge Petitioner's arguments and evidence in support of its obviousness analysis.
 PO Resp.
-36-60.
-Thus, to the extent not stated expressly above, we adopt Petitioner's arguments and evidence in support of our findings that the ACA discloses, or at least suggests, the remaining steps recited in claim 1 and claims 2-16 of the '059 patent.
+37-49.
+Thus, to the extent not stated expressly, above, we adopt Petitioner's arguments and evidence in support of our findings that the ACA discloses, or at least suggests, the remaining steps recited in claim 1 and claims 2-8 of the '106 patent.

-6. Conclusion
+4. Conclusion

-For the reasons discussed above, Petitioner has established by a preponderance of the evidence that the subject matter of claims 1-16 of the '059 patent would have been obvious over the ACA.
+For the reasons discussed above, Petitioner has established by a preponderance of the evidence that the subject matter of claims 1-8 would have been obvious over the ACA.